Contributing

 - Run

-choice from the dropdown to link the qmcpy environment into your workspace.
-Now when you open a terminal, your command line should read(qmcpy) username@...
+CMD+pthen> Python: Select Interpreterthen select the('qmcpy')choice from the dropdown to link the qmcpy environment into your workspace.
+Now when you open a terminal, your command line should read(qmcpy) username@...which indicates the qmcpy environment has been automatically activated.
+Also, when debugging the qmcpy environment will be automatically used. - Go to

-Some VSCode extension we found useful include
+Some VSCode extensions we found useful include

 - Python